appgate/appgate-autoscale/README.md

  However to make the task slightly more convenient we provide a bootstrap command to generate a suitable script.
  The generated script can then be customized if necessary, for example to integrate with a credentials manager.

-#### Bootstrapping

-Use the script called appgate-autoscale.py to generate a startup script with all your parameters.
-This script requires python3.

-For example:

-    # Run the bootstrap script and use the resulting script as your launch configuration userdata.
-    python3 appgate-autoscale.py bootstrap --hostname controller.example.com --port 8443 --username autoscale-admin-site1 --site 750f210a-1c42-4d27-b568-4a8767ef2790 --cacert mycacert.pem --password myautoscaleadminpassword --no-base64-encode --file my_example_upscale_script.py

-The Python 3 binary is called python.exe, python on MacOS and python3 on linux.

 #### Up-Scaling

 If you have setup your instance group correctly with your start script it will be executed on appliance startup and perform up-scaling.